Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Preliminaries and Related Work

+In the rest of the paper, we only consider straight-line drawings and, hence, (versions of) the rectilinear crossing number.
+For brevity, we drop the word \emph{rectilinear} from now on.

-\paragraph{Graph Layout Methods for Crossing Minimization.} First, note that algorithms being force-directed (e.g., the one by \textsf{Fruchterman--Reingold}~\cite{fruchterman1991graph}) or stress-based (e.g., the one by \textsf{Kamada--Kawai}~\cite{kamada1989algorithm}) are well known to produce drawings with practically acceptable crossing numbers, even though they do not explicitly penalize crossings.
+\subparagraph*{Crossing Minimization Heuristics.} Stress-based (e.g., \textsf{Kamada--Kawai}~\cite{kamada1989algorithm}) and force-directed (e.g., \textsf{Fruchterman--Reingold}~\cite{fruchterman1991graph}) algorithms are well known to produce drawings with acceptable crossing numbers despite not explicitly optimizing crossings.
 It has even been shown that, in random geometric graphs, the correlation between the expected crossing number and stress is positive~\cite{DBLP:conf/gd/ChimaniDR18}.
-There exist extensions of force-directed algorithms that interfere with crossings~\cite{DBLP:conf/gd/DidimoLR10} and extra forces improving angles formed at crossings and vertices~\cite{DBLP:journals/cj/ArgyriouBS13,HuangEHL13}.
+There are extensions of force-directed algorithms interfering with crossings~\cite{DBLP:conf/gd/DidimoLR10} and extra forces improving angles formed at crossings and vertices~\cite{DBLP:journals/cj/ArgyriouBS13,HuangEHL13}.